Kyoto Fall Foliage 2025/2026: When and Where to See

 This guide covers the best times to visit, top spots, seasonal highlights, and practical tips to help you plan smoothly.

-The best time is from late November to early December.
+According to past years' records, the best time to see autumn colors in Kyoto is from late November to early December.
 Leaves start turning in late October and usually last until mid-December.

 Fall colors stay vibrant for 2–3 weeks and don't fall quickly like cherry blossoms.
 Even if your timing is not perfect, you will likely still catch good views.